jonathandlee12/covid19-brain/README.md

-# Severe COVID-19 induces molecular signatures of aging in the human brain
+# Severe COVID-19 is associated with molecular signatures of aging
+in the human brain
 This repository provides instructions, code, and supplementary data files to reproduce results and figures from our COVID-19 brain aging paper
 > M Mavrikaki*, JD Lee*, IH Solomon, FJ Slack.
-Severe COVID-19 induces molecular signatures of aging in the human brain, medRxiv (2021).
+Severe COVID-19 is associated with molecular signatures of aging in the human brain, Nature Aging (in press, 2022).

 ## Abstract

-Coronavirus disease 2019 (COVID-19) is predominantly an acute respiratory disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) and remains a significant threat to public health.
-COVID-19 is accompanied by neurological symptoms and cognitive decline, but the molecular mechanisms underlying this effect remain unclear.
-As aging induces distinct molecular signatures in the brain associated with cognitive decline in healthy populations, we hypothesized that COVID-19 may induce molecular signatures of aging.
-Here, we performed whole transcriptomic analysis of human frontal cortex, a critical area for cognitive function, in 12 COVID-19 cases and age- and sex-matched uninfected controls.
-COVID-19 induces profound changes in gene expression, despite the absence of detectable virus in brain tissue.
-Pathway analysis shows downregulation of genes involved in synaptic function and cognition and upregulation of genes involved in immune processes.
-Comparison with five independent transcriptomic datasets of aging human frontal cortex reveals striking similarities between aged individuals and severe COVID-19 patients.
-Critically, individuals below 65 years of age exhibit profound transcriptomic changes not observed among older individuals in our patient cohort.
-Our data indicate that severe COVID-19 induces molecular signatures of aging in the human brain and emphasize the value of neurological follow-up in recovered individuals.
+As COVID-19 and aging are both accompanied by cognitive decline, we hypothesized that COVID-19 might induce molecular signatures similar to aging.
+We performed a whole-transcriptome analysis of frontal cortex, a critical area for cognitive function, in COVID-19 patients, age/sex-matched uninfected controls, and uninfected cases with ICU/ventilator treatment.
+Our findings indicate that COVID-19 is associated with cytokine-induced molecular signatures of brain aging and emphasize the value of neurological follow-up in recovered individuals.

 ## Code information